Greater Sacramento Area LGBTQ+ Male Massage Therapist

 What should I expect during my first massage therapy visit?

 First, I will begin by asking you general questions to establish what areas you would like worked on, if there are any conditions needing to be addressed, and to determine if massage is appropriate for you.
+This is what we in the industry call a "verbal intake."
 I may perform certain assessments and testing to evaluate your condition and to see if you have any presenting complaints.

 Do I have to be completely undressed?